ICAEW Disciplinary & Investigations

 The stated aim of the ICAEW is to ensure that chartered accountants are meeting the highest ethical and technical standards.
 The ICAEW is keen to maintain the reputation of the profession, to protect the title ‘chartered accountant’, to uphold standards and protect the public.

-The ICAEW receives complaints from a variety of sources including clients, public authorities and fellow members.
-The Professional Conduct Department investigates complaints and first assess whether there are grounds for the complaint under their bye-laws and whether the member may need to face disciplinary action.
+The ICAEW receives complaints from a variety of sources, including clients, public authorities and fellow members.
+The Professional Conduct Department investigates complaints and first assesses whether there are grounds for the complaint under their bye-laws and whether the member may need to face disciplinary action.

-The investigation process may take 6-12 months depending on the complexity of the situation.
-During the investigation process, the member will be invited to provide written comment on the allegations.
-This is a crucial stage in the investigation, as up to 50% of cases can be closed at this stage, when a member is able to demonstrate that there has not been any misconduct.
-Our regulatory lawyers can assist an ICAEW to prepare a written response to an allegation to ensure that the response is persuasive and achieves the best possible outcome.
+The investigation process may take 6-18 months, depending on the complexity of the situation.
+During the investigation process, the member will be invited to provide a written comment on the allegations.
+This is a crucial stage in the investigation, as many cases can be closed at this stage, when a member is able to demonstrate that there has not been any misconduct or that any misconduct does not warrant a sanction.
+Our regulatory lawyers can assist an ICAEW member to prepare a written response to an allegation to ensure that the response is persuasive and achieves the best possible outcome.

 Contact Us